mattrussell2/gradescope-autograder/README.md

      { testname = "test32", description = "Happy testing!" },
  ]
 ```
 Notice options for custom timeout, max_ram, etc. Details for each option can be found at the end of this document.
 Regarding output files, the program that the students would stubmit above is expected to take two command-line arguments - the name of some data file, and the name of an output file to write.
 For each of the tests, `#{testname}.ofile` will be converted to `test01.ofile`, etc. If your students need to write to an output file, please have them take the name of the file as an input argument, and use this template.
 They can potentially write to multiple files; in the `testset.toml` file, as long the string contains `#{testname}` and ends with an `.ofile` extension, you're good to go.
-NOTE!
-To be clear, the characters "#{testname}" will actually be replaced with the full path for the autograder's output file for that test.
+NOTE: For a bit more info, the characters "#{testname}" will actually be replaced with the full path for the autograder's output file for that test.
 For example, if the testname is "test01", and the output file is "test01.ofile", the full path will be something like "/home/autograder/autograder/testset/test01.ofile".
 This will be determined by the autograder; however, it's worth noting that #{testname} is only intended to be used in the `argv` field to refer to the output file.
-TODO: change the "#{testname}" to something like"#{testofpath}".

 ## `autograde.py`
-`autograde.py` is the script that does all of the autograding.
-Here's the basic grading procedure:
+`autograde.py` is the script that does the autograding.
+Here's the basic procedure:
 * Parse input arguments
 * Load the `testset.toml` file and validate configuration
 * Create `Test` objects; each `Test` object contains all of the possible configuration variables, either customized, or the defaults.